eirikblekesaune/vt_robot/PinneRobotSketch/PinneProtocol.md

-Pinne API is separates between data and command byte, much like MIDI, and suports 14-bit value ranges.
+Pinne API is separates between data and command byte, much like MIDI, and supports 14-bit value ranges.

 * bit7: 1=command byte, 0=value byte. i.e. 1nnn nnnn is a command byte, 0nnn nnnn is a data byte